 - A serious bottleneck in the learning, for more complex environments, is the sample collection time.
-In infrastructure/rl_trainer.py, we only collect trajectories in a single thread, but this process can be fully parallelized across threads to get a useful speedup.
-Implement the parallelization and report on the difference in training time. - Implement GAE- λ for advantage estimation.1 Run experiments in a MuJoCo gym environment to explore whether this speeds up training.
-(Walker2d-v2 may be good for this.) - In PG, we collect a batch of data, estimate a single gradient, and then discard the data and move on.
+In infrastructure/rl\trainer.py, we only collect trajectories in a single thread, but this process can be fully parallelized across threads to get a useful speedup.
+Implement the parallelization and report on the difference in training time. - In PG, we collect a batch of data, estimate a single gradient, and then discard the data and move on.
 Can we potentially accelerate PG by taking multiple gradient descent steps with the same batch of data?
 Explore this option and report on your results.
 Set up a fair comparison between single-step PG and multi-step PG on at least one MuJoCo gym environment.

-9 Submission
+10 Submission